 On the other hand, while seawater contains appreciable concentrations of both chlorides and sulfates, chlorides mitigate the effects of sulfates.
 So a bridge pier in seawater has both a C3 and an S1 (not S3) exposure.
 Strangely enough, sulfate-resistant cements are less resistant to chlorides than regular cements.
 The aluminates that make concrete vulnerable to sulfate attack also keep chlorides from penetrating easily into the concrete.

 ACI 318 doesn’t cover all possible exposure conditions.
 Concrete in industrial or agricultural environments may experience various kinds of chemical or physical attacks.
 If you’re working with that kind of application, you need to find out exactly what’s in the environment and design for all of it.
 Also, if you have an aggregate that’s susceptible to alkali-silica reaction, you need to verify that you have enough of the right fly ash, slag cement, and/or silica fume to control the expansions.
+ASTM C1778 provides guidance for that.

 Freeze-thaw exposure (F)